Ropes, clips and another encouraging person standing solidly below makes sure the climber is safe and feels safe.

 Knowing they are safe means the climber can explore, climb higher and enjoy the climb.
 Climbing is a big part of our lives and a metaphor for what we hope to achieve for families.

 The Belay Foundation can be part of the team belaying a family, offering practical help at home, supporting the family to access funds, and maximising the capacity and strength of the parents and everyone around the family to pull together and keep everyone safe.

 Parenting can be emotionally and physically exhausting and it can be difficult to find someone to offer practical but therapeutic help at home such as childcare.

-We are creating a network of those needing help and those offering it, to improve the life chances of those children impacted by trauma.
+Our overall aim is to bring together those needing help and those offering support to improve the life chances of children impacted by trauma